rolanrod/LLM-Notes/large_language_models.md

   <img src="https://github.com/user-attachments/assets/fd9ace6c-b1d5-4887-b852-27dac7280418" alt="IMG_8880EF7BE6B7-1" width="600">
 </p>

 The pre-training phase is the workhorse of building a large language model.
 By learning to predict the next word over billions of tokens, LLMs acquire a broad understanding of grammar, syntax, word meanings and relationships, facts, and long-range dependencies.
 The result of a converged pretrained model is the _base model_.
-While they might have the full knowledge of the dataset they were trained on baked into their weights, it's crucial to understand that <strong>base models are not assistants nor chatbots.</strong> If you download the weights of a base model like LLaMA-2-7B and provide a text input like, "What's 10 / 5?" you might be surprised to find that you won't get an answer like, "2" or "10 / 5 is 2."
+While they might have the full knowledge of the dataset they were trained on baked into their weights, it's crucial to understand that *base models are not assistants nor chatbots.* If you download the weights of a base model like LLaMA-2-7B and provide a text input like, "What's 10 / 5?" you might be surprised to find that you won't get an answer like, "2" or "10 / 5 is 2."
 Instead, you're more likely to get something along the lines of, "We know the answer to this question is 2, this represents a basic mathematical truth.
 Mathematical truths are an example of objective knowledge that are necessarily true, and it is indeed impossible to think of the answer being anything other than 2.
 Kant argued that mathematical truths are synthetic a priori, and that these types of truths are..." and so on.
 Base models are nothing more than a compression of their datasets, and if you feed them input, they will just keep on sampling from learned probability distributions ad infinitum, certainly with no particular orientation towards helping you solve a problem.

 Consider the following scenario, taken directly from OpenAI's user-testing on GPT-3: